syncfusion-content/maui-docs/MAUI/NumericEntry/Formatting.md

 The maximum number of digits to be displayed after the decimal point can be specified by using the `MaximumNumberDecimalDigits` property.

-N> The `MaximumNumberDecimalDigits` property can be provided with positive value only.
-Default value of MaximumNumberDecimalDigits is `2`.
+N> The `MaximumNumberDecimalDigits` property can only be set to a positive value and does not work when a CustomFormat is provided.
+The default value of MaximumNumberDecimalDigits is 2.

 {% tabs %}
 {% highlight xaml %}